Safety, Health, and Security

 Campus Security

 Like all public institutions in Israel, Tel Aviv University employs a sophisticated network of security personnel covering all campus entrances and patrolling throughout the campus and dormitory complexes 24 hours a day.
-All students, faculty, staff and campus visitors are required to show student ID cards or another picture ID and submit bags for search.
-In dormitory complexes, no one is admitted without a dormitory clearance chip (FOB); dormitory areas are exclusively for residents.
-Temporary guest passes can be obtained but guests must be identified by a dorm resident and follow guest procedures with the main security desk in order to be granted entry permission.
+All students, faculty, staff, and campus visitors are required to show student ID cards or another picture ID and submit bags for search.

-The University's Security Department maintains very frequent contact with government security agencies.
-The TAU International student population is updated as needed (by phone and/or email) regarding security matters and receives copies of all relevant official campus safety and security communications.
-TAU International requires all students to carry a working mobile telephone with an Israeli number.
+The Lowy International School requires all students to carry a working mobile telephone with an Israeli number.
 This allows our staff to contact all program participants at any time via WhatsApp, SMS text messages, or other forms of group messaging.
-TAU International also encourages students to join the private Facebook page of our Student Life Team so that this can also be used as an additional method of updating and reaching students.
+We also encourage students to join a security updates group on WhatsApp so that this can also be used as an additional method of updating and reaching students.

 Shelters on Campus and in the Dorms

-Tel Aviv University has well-marked signage in Hebrew and English directing people on campus and in the dormitories to the closest shelters (“miklat or mamad”) should there be a need to take shelter.
+Tel Aviv University has well-marked signage in Hebrew and English directing people on campus and in the dormitories to the closest shelters (miklat or mamad) should there be a need to take shelter.

 Naftali Building